 The inaugural BCLT Translators in Residence were Olivia Hellwell and William Gregory (October 2020-January 2021).

-Olivia and William met regularly with BCLT's Cecilia Rossi to discuss questions surrounding literary translation.
-These discussions resulted in collaborative blog posts that can be viewed on the NewWriting.net website.
+Our Translators in Residence meet regularly with BCLT's Cecilia Rossi to discuss questions surrounding literary translation.
+These discussions have resulted in collaborative blog posts that can be viewed on the NewWriting.net website.

 "My time as Translator in Residence granted me space to think creatively about connections between my translation work and my research; it offered a platform from which to hold conversations and to build working partnerships, and most importantly, I think, it carved out a regular, financially supported portion of time which I could dedicate to doing the thing I love to do the most: translating."